liuqi/deep-learning-containers/README.md

 If you want to build the dockerfile for a particular version, or introduce a new version of the framework, re-create the folder structure as per above and modify the buildspec.yml file to specify the version of the dockerfile you want to build.

-1. To build all the dockerfiles specified in the buildspec.yml locally, use the command
-    ```shell script
-    python src/main.py --buildspec pytorch/buildspec.yml --framework pytorch
-    ```
-    The above step should take a while to complete the first time you run it since it will have to download all base layers and create intermediate layers for the first time.
-    Subsequent runs should be much faster.
-2. If you would instead like to build only a single image
+1. If you would instead like to build only a single image
     ```shell script
     python src/main.py --buildspec pytorch/buildspec.yml \
                        --framework pytorch \